 - Metric: A metric is a measurable value that shows the performance of part of a company’s marketing campaign over a specific amount of time.

 - KPI: A key performance indicator (KPI) is a measurable value that shows a company’s performance in achieving a specific business goal over a specific amount of time.

 Content marketing isn’t the only place you should be leaning heavily on metrics.
 Using the right metrics for each part of your digital marketing campaign can ensure that you get the best ROI possible.

-Setting Goals For Content Performance
+Goal Setting and Content Performance Analysis

-It’s likely that content will be shallow and accomplish nothing for your brand, Google rank, or organic traffic growth.
+It’s likely that content will be shallow and accomplish nothing for your brand, Google search engine page ranking, or organic traffic growth.
 Goal setting doesn’t have to be complicated.
 In fact, goals are often as simple as:

 - Grow your audience

 - Increase conversions